Heat Exchanger with Baffle Cut and Mixture Nano Fluid

 |Shell (Cold Flow)|

 |HEX Diameter||HEX Length||Inlet Nozzle Diameter||Outlet Nozzle Diameter||Baffle Number||Baffle Length||Fluid Type|

 |Tube Diameter||Length (Tube)||Inlet Nozzle Diameter||Outlet Nozzle Diameter||Distance between Inlet Nozzle and Tubes||Distance between outlet Nozzle and Tubes||Fluid Type|

 The Heat exchanger was designed with a volume of 400,000 elements by ANSYS Meshing software.

 Heat Exchanger Set-Up

-Finally, in order to model the Nano Fluid, multi-phase model using Mixture method was used.
+Finally, in order to model the Nano Fluid, a multi-phase model using the Mixture method was used.
 In this model, the solid phase is also assumed to be fluid.
 In this case, two-phase fluid will interact to simulate the numerical model.

 The properties of the used fluids will also be as follows.
 (All units are in accordance with the standard Fluent unit.)